weaverba137/trac-wikinotification/README.rst

 ------------

 * When a page is renamed, the SQL command that is supposed to add the renamed page to the watch list is silently failing.
+Perhaps the update is being run within an outer transaction block that is tied to the session.